 When we use NLP to model their strategy we find that the most common difficulty is that they are trying to do a number of things simultaneously.

-Or they are trying to remember to make a phone call after the meeting, or wondering if one of their children is really coming down with the flu, or they should bring home a take-away, etc etc.
+Or you are trying to remember to make a phone call after the meeting, or wondering if one of your children is really coming down with the flu, or should you pick up a take-away on the way home, etc etc.

-They are trying to hold two conversations simultaneously – one ‘out-loud’ conversation with the person to whom they have been introduced and the other ‘sub-vocally’ with themselves, inside their head.
+In this encounter you are are trying to hold two conversations simultaneously – the ‘out-loud’ conversation with the person to whom you've just been introduced and the other ‘sub-vocal’ cnversation with yourself.

-It’s not surprising that the sound of the person’s name hasn’t made a huge impression on their brain.
-Or that, seconds later, when they try to remember it they cannot!
+With all this going on it’s not surprising that the sound of the person’s name hasn’t made a huge impression on your brain.
+Or that, seconds later, you cannot remember it!

 And the same process applies in a lot of daily situations in which we encounter information which we expect to later be able to recall.